 There will be four tests worth 100 points each.
 Your lowest test score will be dropped.
-If you know that you will not be able to attend class on a test day, let me know in advance and we may be able to make alternate arrangements for you to take the test early.
-If you are absent for a test and you don't contact me to make alternate arrangements, this will be the low test score that will be dropped.
+If you know that you will not be able to attend class on a test day, let me know in advance and we may be able to make alternate arrangements for you to take the test.
+If you are absent for a test and you don't contact me or we are unable to make alternate arrangements to take the test, this will be the low test score that will be dropped.
 There are NO MAKE-UP TESTS.

 The final exam will be worth about 200 points.
 Of course, the final exam cannot be dropped.
-The final exam will be on the last day of class Thursday, May 18.
+The final exam will be on the last day of class Thursday, December 6.